JointPhysicsAnalysisCenter/Charmonia-Plot/README.md

 This repository contains code and resources for generating plots of exotic states with their masses and quantum numbers.
 Our goal is to provide an accessible and good looking review plot for physicists and researchers.

+Feel free to download, modify and reuse the codes and plots.
+If you use it in talks or manuscripts we would appreciate if you mention it is an updated version of the one published in: JPAC, Progress in Particle and Nuclear Physics 127 (2022) 103981, https://inspirehep.net/literature/1997164

 The plotting script produces
 - [`exotics_review.png`](https://jointphysicsanalysiscenter.github.io/Charmonia-Plot/exotics_review.png): Current state of heavy-quark hadron resonances with charm with the $P_{c\bar{c}}$ states,
 - [`exotics_mesons.png`](https://jointphysicsanalysiscenter.github.io/Charmonia-Plot/exotics_meson.png): Current state of heavy-quark hadron resonances with charm w/o the $P_{c\bar{c}}$ states,